 Pier 35 has a rich history as home to the iconic Matson Line.
 The 'White Fleet' of the Line, consisting of SS Malolo, SS Mariposa, SS Lurline and SS Monterey, operated a wide range of cruises from this dock as far back as the 1920s.
 The cruise terminal at Pier 35 is a spartan building – a passenger transit shed behind a fascia bulkhead building.
-The terminal is adjacent to Pier 39 and Fisherman's Wharf, and within a short stroll from museums, theatres, hotels and restaurants.
+The terminal is adjacent to Pier 39 and Fisherman's Wharf, and within a short stroll from museums, theaters, hotels and restaurants.
 Facilities include passport checking, customs, luggage checking, check-in and shops.

 Two separate commercial operations Impark Parking and Ace Parking (the parking supplier for Princess Cruises) offer parking close to the cruise terminal buildings.
 Booking in advance is recommended.

 Cruises From San Francisco